mglantz/advanced-networking-workshop/labs/lab-1/README.md

 * show arp int Xx0
 * show ip route

-:boom: Create a playbook which displays a to you useful piece of information using the eos_command module and a show command.
+:boom: Task 1: Create a playbook which displays a to you useful piece of information using the eos_command module and a show command.
 Print that information out to the screen using the debug module.
 Name the playbook show_info.yml and store it in the $LABDIR root directory.

 <details>
-<summary>Show solution</summary>
+<summary>:unlock: Show solution: Task 1</summary>
 <p>

 ```